code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-30-spring-ws-https-client-server-example.md

 javax.net.ssl.SSLHandshakeException: java.security.cert.CertificateException: No name matching localhost found
 ```

 The reason for this is that when the HTTPS client connects to a server, it's not enough for a certificate to be trusted, it has to match the server you want to talk to too.
 In other words the client verifies that the hostname in the certificate matches the hostname of the server.
-For more information check [this answer on Stack Overflow](http://stackoverflow.com/a/3093650/4201470).
+For more detailed information check [this answer on Stack Overflow](http://stackoverflow.com/a/3093650/4201470).

+So in order to fix this problem we need to regenerate the keypair so it contains <var>'localhost'</var>.
+Another option, which we will use in this example, is to override the `HostnameVerifier` so that it returns `true` in the case localhost is used.

 ``` java
 package com.codenotfound.ws.client;